-Cyber-Security Adviser, Rudy Giuliani’s Website, Outdated And Riddled With Vulnerabilities, Experts Reveal
+Cyber-Security Adviser Rudy Giuliani’s Website Outdated And Riddled With Vulnerabilities, Experts Reveal

 “It speaks volumes…seventy-year-old luddite autocrats who often brag about not using technology are somehow put in charge of technology.
 It’s like setting our country on fire and giving every extranational hacker a roman candle.”

-Another security guru, Ty Miller revealed that Trump’s cyber-security pick was still using a version of PHP released in 2013.
-The director of Threat intelligence confirmed that within minutes he was able to identify 41 vulnerabilities and 19 ways hackers could access the ex-mayor’s company website.
+Another security guru, Ty Miller, revealed that Trump’s cyber-security pick was still using a version of PHP released in 2013.
+The director of Threat intelligence confirmed that within minutes, he was able to identify 41 vulnerabilities and 19 ways hackers could access the ex-mayor’s company website.

 “Using the version information, within minutes we were able to identify a combined list of 41 publicly known vulnerabilities and 19 publicly available exploits.
 Depending upon the configuration of the website, these exploits may or may not work, but is an indication that Giuliani’s security needs to be taken up a level.”